 Educating People about Raptors

 At any given point in time, there is a good chance that if you look up, you’ll see a raptor.
 Jerry knew that this accessibility meant that introducing people to raptors can open them to a whole new world where nature and conservation are witnessed and appreciated.

 The Jerry Liguori Raptor Conservation and Education Scholarship aims to fund projects that:

 - Closely align with Jerry's areas of interest (listed above)

 - Can be largely supported by funding from the scholarship

 How & When To Apply Timeline

-To apply, please submit your pre-proposal form by July 11, 2022.
-The committee will then review pre-proposals and invite the top-scoring proposals to submit more information, including a more detailed project description and budget.
+The committee is reviewing pre-proposals and will soon invite the top-scoring proposals to submit more information, including a more detailed project description and budget.
 Full proposals are due August 1, 2022.
 Awards will be made no later than August 31, 2022.

 What The Grant Won’t Fund

 - Take place outside North America (work in Canada and Mexico IS permissible!)